Generic name: Hydrocodone Bitartrate 7.5mg in 15mL, Acetaminophen 325mg in 15mL

 The usual adult dosage is one tablespoonful every 4 to 6 hours as needed for pain.
 The total daily dosage for adults should not exceed 6 tablespoonfuls.

-The usual dosages for children are given by the table below, and are to be given every 4 to 6 hours as needed for pain.
-These dosages correspond to an average individual dose of 0.27 mL/kg of ZYFREL (providing 0.135 mg/kg of hydrocodone bitartrate and 5.85 mg/kg of acetaminophen).
+The usual dosages for children are given by the table below, and is to be given every 4 to 6 hours as needed for pain.
+The total daily dosage for children should not exceed 6 doses per day.
+These dosages correspond to an average individual dose of 0.27 mL/kg of ZYFREL Oral Solution (providing 0.135 mg/kg of hydrocodone bitartrate and 5.85 mg/kg of acetaminophen).
 Dosing should be based on weight whenever possible.

 |BODY WEIGHT||APPROXIMATE AGE||DOSE